 Type 3 adapters are the most current and most versatile adapter for film and digital.
 I don’t have a photo of one because I don’t own one.
 They are marked in mm and feature the infinity lock/focus cutaway.
 But they are also marked with 6 bit codes on the camera side of the adapter.
-This code conveys lens identification information to a digital camera.
-These will work on M mount film bodies but the body has no sensor to detect this code.
+This code conveys lens identification information to a digital camera which is embedded in the EXIF and can also be used to provide in-camera optical corrections.
+These adapters will work on M mount film bodies but the body has no sensor to detect the lens code.
 Sometimes Type 3 adapters will cost less than the Type 1 and 2 adapters and you may want to swap an LTM between film and digital bodies, so they’re a smart buy.

 Okay, so we know what focal length and type adapter we need, but what brand is worth buying?

 Leica stopped making LTM to M adapters eons ago.
-So if you want that Leica name emblazoned on every bit of kit in your system, you’ll have to buy vintage.
-There is a bit of a collector premium on unused, boxed copies of course.
+And they only made Type 1 and Type 2, not Type 3.
+So if you want that Leica name emblazoned on every bit of kit in your system, you’ll have to buy vintage and potentially engrave your own lens codes for use with a digital M. There is a bit of a collector premium on unused, boxed copies of course.
 Voigtlander made LTM to M adapters until just a few years ago, to support the LTM lenses that they also no longer make.
-And then of course there are those clever, often nameless Chinese companies who sell all kinds of simple photographic accessories very cheaply on eBay etc. For Type 3 adapters, Japanese newcomer Rayqual seems to produce the choice adapter.
+And then of course there are those clever, often nameless Chinese companies who sell all kinds of simple photographic accessories very cheaply on eBay etc. Type 1 and 2 LTM adapters seem to be most common among Voigtlander and Chinese copies.
+For Type 3 adapters, Japanese newcomer Rayqual seems to produce the choice, if not only modern LTM to M adapter.

 I own/use Leica, Voigt and a Chinese generic adapter and have not had any issues with any of them.
 I don’t believe Rayqual was making adapters when I got into all of this hence why I haven’t tried one.

 That being said, I personally endorse buying genuine Leica or Voigtlander adapters.
 They usually sell for between $50 and $100.
-They both appear to be made out of a chrome plated brass, whereas the Chinese adapters are perhaps chrome plated steel, as evidenced by their undersides pictured below.
-Additionally, my Chinese adapter is a bit lighter weight than the Leica and Voigt adapters.
-The Voigt’s seem comparable in machining with the vintage Leica’s but the Leica’s feature more careful, handcrafted engraving.
+They both appear to be made out of a chrome plated brass, whereas the Chinese adapters are perhaps chrome plated steel or aluminum, as evidenced by their undersides pictured below.
+My Chinese adapter is a bit lighter weight than the Leica and Voigt adapters.
+The Voigt’s seem comparable in machining with the vintage Leica’s but the Leica’s feature more careful, handcrafted engraving if that matters.

 CameraQuest no longer sells the discontinued Voigtlander adapters so you’ll have to rely on eBay or your favorite used camera outlet.
 Same with Leica.
 Tamarkin and KEH are personal favorites.
 While this may feel expensive, consider that you’re buying an item that is unlikely to ever wear out or break and so, largely should retain its value.
 In the 15ish years I’ve been shooting Leica/Voigtlander, the prices on adapters have been stable.

-While the single Chinese adapter that I own (which came with a kit and whose origin I am unsure of) mounts just as accurately as the Leica and Voigt, and seems to sell for just $15, I would not be surprised to hear that there are variations in thread pitch/length that make mounting and un-mounting more or less tight as well as alignment less than perfect.
-I’ve even read bad things about the machining of the FotodioX brand adapter that B&H sells.
+While the single Chinese adapter that I own (which came with a kit and whose origin I am unsure of) mounts just as accurately as the Leica and Voigt, and seems to sell for just $15, I would not be surprised to hear that there are variations in thread pitch/length that make mounting and un-mounting more or less tight as well as alignment less than perfect or that fit varies with particular lenses/bodies.
+I’ve also read bad things about the machining of the FotodioX brand adapter that B&H sells.

 That being said, if you’re a digital shooter, you’ll need a Type 3 adapter, which Leica and Voigt did not make.
 Japanese Rayqual adapters look to be made of brass and feature quality machine work.
 They are also available in black paint finish which looks quite smart and will probably brass with use.
 I haven’t personally used one but Stephan Gandy sells them through CameraQuest for $80.
 Alternatively, if you’re handy, you can add your own 6- bit coding to an adapter of your choosing!